bobbingwide/oik-unloader/readme.txt

 = Which plugins can I deactivate? =

 For certain URLs you should be able to deactivate a whole host of plugins that aren't actually required for the front end.
-You may fond that some plugins are extremely well behaved and it won't make the slightest difference if they're left activated.
+You may find that some plugins are extremely well behaved and it won't make the slightest difference if they're left activated.

 == Screenshots ==
-1. None
+1. oik-loader admin page - plugins
+2. oik-loader admin page - oik-loader-mu not activated
+3. oik-loader admin page - oik-loader-mu activated

 == Upgrade Notice ==
 = 0.0.0 =